beginning of content

 • Social anxiety disorder, or social phobia, is an excessive fear of social situations.

-• Social anxiety disorder can disrupt your daily life and prevent you from doing things you want to do.
+• It can impact your life and prevent you from doing things you want to do.

-• The most effective treatment for social anxiety is psychological therapy, such as cognitive behavioural therapy.
+• Social anxiety disorder is usually treated by psychotherapy, such as cognitive behavioural therapy.

-• If you think you have social anxiety disorder, talk to your doctor — they can give you advice and refer you to further help.
+• If you think you have social anxiety disorder, talk to your doctor.

 What is social anxiety disorder?

 Social anxiety disorder is also known as social phobia.
 It is an excessive fear and avoidance of social situations.
-This happens over and over.
 A person with social anxiety may fear things like being:

-It’s normal to feel shy or nervous when in situations that are new or challenging, like formal situations, meeting new people or giving a speech.
+It's normal to feel shy or nervous in situations that are new or challenging.
+This can include meeting new people or giving a speech.

-But social anxiety disorder happens in ordinary everyday situations, such as:
+But social anxiety disorder happens for ordinary everyday situations, such as:

-You may feel that you will humiliate or embarrass yourself in these everyday situations.
+You may feel that you will embarrass yourself in these everyday situations.

 What are the symptoms of social anxiety disorder?